camunda-community-hub/zeebe-play/README.md

 [![Compatible with: Camunda Platform 8](https://img.shields.io/badge/Compatible%20with-Camunda%20Platform%208-0072Ce)](https://github.com/camunda-community-hub/community/blob/main/extension-lifecycle.md#compatiblilty)

 A web application for [Zeebe](https://camunda.com/platform/zeebe/) to play with processes.

-:sparkle: Features:
-- walk through a process by completing tasks and triggering events
+You could describe it as a [token simulation](https://github.com/bpmn-io/bpmn-js-token-simulation) for executable processes (i.e. modeles enhanced with technical properties).
+It enables you to walk through your process by completing tasks and triggering events, in an intuative way.

+You could use it to:
-- run the processes on Zeebe, the workflow engine of Camunda Platform 8
+- explore how your process runs on Zeebe, the workflow engine of Camunda Platform 8
-- easy to set up, no external services required by using an embedded Zeebe engine
+- check if your process with its technical properties behaves as expected
+- replay a given scenario

+> **Disclaimer:**
-> Disclaimer: This project is a **community-driven** extension and not officially supported by
+> This project is a **community-driven** extension and not officially supported by
 > Camunda.
-It is **not recommended** to be used in a production environment, or to be used as a
+It is **not recommended** to be used in a production environment.

-> monitoring application for processes.
+### About

+### Architecture

 ## Install

+### Docker

+### Docker Compose

+## Configuration

+### Using the embedded Zeebe engine

-### Connecting to remote Zeebe
+### Connecting to remote Zeebe engine

 In the Zeebe broker: